-Despite all the hype, I just have not seen any data showing a direct causation between getting more Facebook page likes and increased business revenue.
+Despite all the hype, I just have not seen any data showing a direct correlation between getting more Facebook page likes and increased business revenue.
 So, should you just ignore your Facebook page or even delete it?
 Depends on what you want your Facebook page to do.

 The data below is from a provider of services in very niche marketing verticals.
 Not only is everyone not their customer, each marketing vertical has very specific requirements and this requires content to address each marketing vertical.
 Definitely not a one size fits all content marketing approach.